jonolafur/cli-fft/trunk/readme.txt

   $> fft --input-file input.txt --output-file output.txt \
          --complex -x 3 -y 6 --delimiter , --ordered-x-axis

 Using the long options.
 In this example the data columns are separated by ','.
 The data is retrived from column 6 and 7 and column 3 is used to infer the frequency.
+Please note that the option --delimiter refers to the format of the output file.
+If the input file has another format, this is specified by the option --input-delimiter.

 In this example a x-column is specified.
 This instructs fft to treat that column as the time coordinate.
 Currently, all that is done is to calculate the average sample rate from the first and last values in this column and use that to generate a frequency axis for the output.